oshirokn/oshirokn.github.io/index.md

 I was also the producer: organizing the tasks, schedule and scope for the team of 8 members.

 The game has been made in 5 months during my studies at Aalto University.
-The team consisted of 3 designers.
+The team consisted of 3 designers including myself.

 ## Massacre at High Castle - Action